 There are two big names on the Philly Cheesesteak scene: Pat’s King of Steaks (the original) and Geno’s Steaks (whose founder also claimed to be the creator).
 Both Pat’s and Geno’s grill steaks around the clock, and the rivals are conveniently located on opposite corners of 9th Street & Passyunk Avenue.
 Try both in one night, if you must!
 My favorite, pictured above, is Geno’s.
 What’s yours?

-For a list of 10 of the best cheesesteak joints in Philadelphia, check out this article from Visit Philly.
+For a list of the 10 best cheesesteak joints in Philadelphia, check out this article from Visit Philly.